 CRCC has a staff-to-child ratio which is lower than the State of Nebraska requires.
 The classroom staff are made up of teachers and paraprofessionals.
 The Teachers and Paraprofessionals that work at CRCC meet the educational and experience qualifications of the Child Care Licensing and Children’s Day Health Services Licensing standards that are required by Nebraska Department of Health and Human Services.
 These requirements are a high school diploma and 1500 verified hours of experience with young children or written documentation of approved clock hours from the Nebraska Department of Education or a Bachelor’s or an Associate’s degree in a related field.
 The classroom support staff (i.e. volunteers) that do not meet these requirements are not left unsupervised with clients

-The educational program in use for the clients in the younger classrooms, Infants, Toddlers, Preschool, and Pre-K, is based on the Teaching Strategies GOLD education model.
-Teaching Strategies GOLD emphasizes an active approach to learning and supports the development of Trust, Autonomy, and Initiative.
-The basic learning centers, and special large and small group activities, encourage the development of skills in making choices and solving problems, which are the foundation of effective learning throughout life.

-Daily activities are differentiated to challenge typically developing kids as well as stimulate the learning of children with varying disabilities.
-The daily lesson plans incorporate the child’s Individualized Family Support Plan (IFSP) or Individualized Education Plan (IEP) developed by their school district.
-Our staff work directly with children in achieving their goals including play, living, social, and vocational skills.
-A copy of the daily routine of the Center is available upon request.

 CRCC promotes learning through purposeful play.
 Classrooms provide opportunities for children to engage in choice based, meaningful experiences which encourage ownership of their learning.
 Through diligent planning, meaningful interactions, and descriptive feedback, classroom staff help students create relationships, develop positive attitudes about themselves and their abilities, and become part of the CRCC community.

-A Personal Care Aide Plan (PCAP) is developed for each child with their individual needs and goals based on the assessments of nurses and physicians and includes input from care givers and classroom staff.
-CRCC incorporates medical and educational recommendations into the daily programs for each child.
-Support services such as physical, occupational, speech, and feeding/swallowing therapy are offered and the progress and goals are shared with the child’s school and health care specialists.

 Communication: Open communication between staff and parents is encouraged and necessary, and can be done either verbally or in writing.
-Parents must keep the nurses informed of any changes in their child’s medical treatments and physician’s orders.
 Daily notes will be completed, allowing parents to know what their child has done and how his or her day has been.
 The child’s progress will be shared by the home and CRCC through regular communication between parents and the child’s primary caregiver, either written or verbal.
 Additionally, family conferences are offered every 6 months for parents to have an opportunity to discuss their child’s progress and care with CRCC staff.

 Toys: Our centers are adequately equipped with toys and educational materials.
 Toys from home could be lost or broken and sometimes cause difficulties with sharing.
 We encourage that personal toys (except a “sleep” toy) be left at home.
 We cannot accept responsibility for loss or damage to personal toys.
 Toys other than those used at rest time will be kept in the child’s cubby until departure time.